mggg-states/NH-shapefiles/README.md

 # NH-shapefiles
 This shapefile was obtained from NH Granit: New Hampshire’s Statewide GIS Clearinghouse.
-It was processed by students in Diana Davis' Redistricting REU at Swarthmore College.
+It was processed by students in Diana Davis' Districting Data REU: Sara Asgari, Quinn Basewitz, Ethan Bergmann, Jack Brogsol, Martina Kampel, Becca Keating, and Dylan Torrance.
+Some additional processing was done by MGGG staff.

 ## Sources
 The New Hampshire precinct shapefile was obtained from [NH Granit: New Hampshire’s Statewide GIS Clearinghouse](www.granit.unh.edu/data/downloadfreedata/downloaddata.html), a GIS service of the State of New Hampshire.
 Election data come from the [New Hampshire Secretary of State](https://sos.nh.gov/elections/elections/election-results/).
 2010 Decennial Census demographic data were downloaded from the [Census API](https://api.census.gov/data/2010/dec/sf1).
 The 2010 census block shapefile for New Hampshire was downloaded from the US Census Bureau’s [TIGER/Line Shapefiles](https://www.census.gov/geographies/mapping-files/time-series/geo/tiger-line-file.html).